anandramdeo-df/df-selfie-check/README.md

 - Open the pod file from directory and add pods in podfile.
 ```
-pod   pod 'df-selfie-check', '~> <Pod version>'
+pod   pod 'df-selfie-check', '~> 1.1'
 ```

-- Run command to insatll
+- Run command to install
 ```
 pod install
 ```
-Now close the xcode project and open prj.xcworkspace instead.
+<i> Now close the xcode project and open prj.xcworkspace instead. <i>

-- Add your org's SLCAccessToken token in your `Info.plist` file.
+- Add your org's `SLCAccessToken`  token in your `Info.plist` file.

 - `import SelfieCheckFramework` in your `UIViewController` file where you want to use this feature.